Online Safety Policy

 • Be on time.
 Sessions will start and finish according to the timetable.
 If you join late, please don’t interrupt the session.
 Remain silent.
 Your tutor will support you.

-• Be prepared.
-Come to the session with any course materials or resources that you have been asked to have ready.
+• Be Come to the session with any course materials or resources that you have been asked to have ready.

 • Where possible, choose a quiet location where you will not be interrupted – away from pets, children, music playing etc.